openhwgroup/cva6/CONTRIBUTING.md

 ### Use of AI

 We understand that some developers are assisted by large language models to help write code.
-However, AI-generated code shall always be reviewed and endorsed **by a human person**.
+However, AI-generated code shall always be reviewed and endorsed **by the human contributor** before submitting the pull request.
+The review by the human contributor shall be as thorough as if they had written the code themselves.
+Notably the human contributor shall understand and explain all generated code and assess the relevance of comments.

 Contributions through code/documentation (pull requests) or feedback (issues) are highly appreciated, but keep in mind that each contribution has a cost for the project, as reviewers will spend time discussing the contributions.
 For more information on this topic, see: <https://llvm.org/docs/AIToolPolicy.html#extractive-contributions>